Tris-909/HabitTracker/README.md

 - [x] Prevent users to create milestones with existing amount
 - [x] Allow users to choose color for the milestone when creating it
-- [] Hide milestones dropdown when there are no milestones
+- [x] Hide milestones dropdown when there are no milestones
-- [] Fixing 0 position incorrectly
+- [x] Fixing 0 position incorrectly
-- [] Edit milestones allow to choose color
+- [x] Edit milestones allow to choose color
+- [] Stop user from edit a milestone amount to an existing amount from other milestones
+- [] Re-confirming user want to delete the milestone
 - [] Can't create more than 10 milestones each goal
 - [] Adding crossover for milestones and check icon if milestones progress >= 100%
 - [] Stop user from creating goal with negative amount, milestones with negative amount